sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/README.md

 $ cd
 ```

-### Step 31: watch initial sync
+### Step 19: watch initial sync

-> Heads-up: initial sync will likely take more than a day on Raspberry Pi unless node was bootstrapped using bitcoin-dataset.
+> Heads-up: initial sync will likely take more than a day on Raspberry Pi.

 > Heads-up: run following commands concurrently.